Zendesk Inc. (ZEN) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 0.55% gain in the last 1 month and extending the period to 3 months gives it a 1.55%, and is 0.48% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.54% over the week and 0.47% over the month.
+The stock witnessed a -0.63% gain in the last 1 month and extending the period to 3 months gives it a -0.04%, and is -0.43% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.44% over the week and 0.47% over the month.

 Zendesk Inc. (ZEN) Top Institutional Holders